codess-aus/DP-200/README.md

 To refer to the secret keys stored in Azure Key Vault and use them for secure access, for example to mount the Azure Blob Storage container, you need to create a secret scope in Azure Databricks.
 Currently, the setup of an Azure Key Vault-backed secret scope is supported only in the Azure Databricks UI.

+To import data into **Azure Synapse Analytics**, you should first create an external file format by using the CREATE EXTERNAL FILE FORMAT statement.
+This defines the type of file that represents the source data.

+Next, you should create an external data source by using the CREATE EXTERNAL DATA SOURCE statement.
+This specifies the location and credentials to the Azure Data Lake Storage account.

+Then you should create an external table by using the CREATE EXTERNAL TABLE statement.
+This defines the table fields, specifies its location in the storage account, and the file format that you created.

+Finally, you should load data into the table by using CREATE TABLE AS SELECT, which allows you to write a query that selects data from the source file and place it in a new table.